ctm/mb2-doc/src/series/2024/wsop-style.md

 took second place, but by mutual agreement we decided to not include his second entry in the prize money.
 I will make that explicit in future series.

+[^2]: I botched and we played nine-handed, rather than eight-handed.
+When I was setting up the the WSOP-Style series this year, I thought I could re-use the structure from last year's #94, because I thought they were the same event.
+They were the same in all respects, _except_ this year's event was 8-handed IRL (but 9-handed due to my mistake).
+Oh well.